MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/building-a-netadaptercx-client-driver.md

 # Building a NetAdapterCx Client Driver

-Use the following steps to build a NetAdapter client drive in Visual Studio:
+Use the following steps to create a new NetAdapter client driver in Visual Studio:

 1. Open Microsoft Visual Studio.
 On the File menu, choose **New > Project**.
 2. In the **New Project** dialog box, select **WDF**.